sagemath/trac_to_gh/Issue 4174.md

 # Issue 4174: Do not run "make install" in python.spkg in parallel

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4174

 Original creator: mabshoff